MAziz-0/My-Portfolio/README.md

 Target audience: Potential employers

-#### User: I would like to get more information on who this person is.
+####I would like to get more information on who this person is.

-Provision: Information on myself has been provided using the Carousel and Sections to display a short introduction on what type of employee they can expect and what skills I have.
+- Information has been provided using the Carousel and Sections to display a short introduction on what type of employee they can expect and what skills I have.

-#### User: I would like to see there work history.
+####I would like to see there work history.

-Provision: A main link has been added to the Navigation bar which allows the user to directly download a CV in relation to full work history.
+- A main link has been added to the Navigation bar which allows the user to directly download a CV in relation to full work history.

-#### User: Where can I find this person on other platforms to see what type of person they are.
+####Where can I find this person on other platforms to see what type of person they are.

-Provison: Provided multiple social links in footer which allow the user to view my personal profile on other platforms and most importantly my Github which would display projects.
+- Provided multiple social links in footer which allow the user to view my personal profile on other platforms and most importantly my Github which would display projects.

-#### User: I want to work with this person, what is the best way to start working with them.
+####I want to work with this person, what is the best way to start working with them.

-Provision: A contact form has been provided so the user can send in a project request, alternatively they can find me on other platforms via the social links provided.
+- A contact form has been provided so the user can send in a project request, alternatively they can find me on other platforms via the social links provided.

 ### Wireframe: